Tom T. Chamales: Writing career

 Following the war Chamales married his first wife Constance with whom he had two children, Thomas and Gerald.
 He worked in the hotel industry in the Commercial Hotel in Yakima, Washington which his father had purchased, but Chamales desired to be a writer.
 He was befriended by James Jones in the Handy Writers' Colony in Marshall, Illinois.
 Lowney Turner Handy, the founder of the school said he was the only student she ever had who could turn out almost perfect entire chapters where she'd have to do very little editing.
 As soon as Chamales wrote it, his work was ready to go to the publisher.

 His first novel Never So Few based on his war experiences was published in 1957 with MGM obtaining the film rights for the novel in November 1956.
 According to Lowney Turner Handy, MGM paid US$300,000 for the film rights, four times the price of James Jones' From Here to Eternity.

 Chamales divorced his first wife Constance in 1957 in a Mexican divorce and married singer Helen O'Connell less than a month after Helen and Tom met each other.
 The two had a daughter, Helen Maria Chamales.

-In 1959 Chamales published his second novel Go Naked in the World about the struggles of a World War II veteran, son of a wealthy Greek immigrant.
-The property was also filmed by MGM in 1961 and also starred Gina Lollobrigida.
+In 1959 Chamales published his second novel about the struggles of a World War II veteran, son of a wealthy Greek immigrant.
 Whilst still in the galley proof stage, MGM changed the title from No Rent in His Hand to the more lurid Go Naked in the World.
+The property was filmed by MGM in 1961 also starred Gina Lollobrigida with Tony Franciosa.